Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 "Unity Toolkits" means a set of prefab assets and C# scripts with a documented API that enables you to deliver extended functionality beyond that available with the Unity Software.

-“User Modifications” means modifications, enhancements, tools or other additional functionality to the Unity Editor made by you.
+“User Modifications” means modifications, plugins, extensions, enhancements, tools or other additional functionality to the Unity Editor made by you.